NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-10-11-my-first-post.md

 -5 -4  0  0  1 | 0
 {% endhighlight %}

+**From this tableau we know that x1 and x2 is a non-basic variable, so x1 = x2 = 0.
+This represents our starting feasible point on the graph (0,0).**

 # Step 4: Check Optimality

 The optimal solution of a maximization linear programming model are the values assigned to the variables in the objective function to give the largest P value.